- What Is Known About Sinusitis

-Conventional medical wisdom actually recommends against antibiotics unless there is significant pain, fever, or protracted illness.
+Contrary to common practice, strict medical expertise actually recommends against antibiotics unless there is significant pain, fever, or protracted illness.
 The good news is that alternative health measures can effectively treat sinusitis.
 The word “sinusitis” refers to an inflammation of the sinus cavities, which may be caused by bacteria, viruses, or fungi.
 Sometimes these infections coexist together.
 Environmental irritants such as dust, dander, or food allergies and sensitivities can also trigger sinus inflammation.

 Alternatively, there can be a mechanical cause to sinusitis.
 Your sinus cavities might get clogged when the nose's mucus-producing membranes are unable to drain.
 When this happens, the sinus cavities become a good environment for pathogenic microorganisms to multiply.
 The presence of bacteria, a virus, or fungi makes your glands secrete more mucus in an attempt to remove the microbes, potentially triggering inflammation.

 Even constipation can contribute to sinus inflammation due to toxicity buildup.
 As the body tries to flush these toxins using mechanisms other than a bowel movement, the toxins begin to circulate in the body, causing inflammation wherever they end up.

 When you combine the early stages of inflammation or weakened tissues with the increased pressure that comes from swimming, scuba diving, or flying at high altitudes, you're also courting sinusitis.